Patent Lawyers Melbourne

-- File your application and wait for it to be checked – If it is an innovation patent application, your patent will be published in the official journal should it be successful.
-A standard patent will have its eligibility for examination considered at this point.
+- File your application and wait for it to be checked – A standard patent will have its eligibility for examination considered at this point.

 - Examination – Once your application has been checked and deemed eligible you must request an examination to finalise the process.
-Patent examiners are usually technical experts who have received training in patent law, they are able to make a final decision as to whether or not a standard patent should be awarded, or an innovation patent should be enforced.
+Patent examiners are usually technical experts who have received training in patent law, they are able to make a final decision as to whether or not a standard patent should be awarded..

-- Annual renewal – To maintain your patent you will need to pay renewal fees every year.
-Standard patents can be renewed for up to 20 years, whilst innovation patents have a shorter lifespan of 8 years.
+- Renewal – To maintain your patent you will need to pay renewal fees.
+The first renewal is due four years after the filing date and all following renewals are payable yearly.
+Standard patents can be renewed for up to 20 years.
+Pharmaceutical patents can be renewed for up to 25 years.